linq2db/linq2db.EntityFrameworkCore/README.md

 - SQL Server CE

 # Know limitations
-- No Eager loading
 - No Lazy loading
 - No way to work with in-memory database
-- `Include` function supported with limitations

 # Help!
 It doesn't work!